JosepMariaVila/ForwarderAmountParameterSystem/README.md

 Account 10: 0 parts.
 So 0 XAH.
 The hook has the parameter AMO set to 00 regarding Account 10.

-**On Fridat we will receive another payment, 1000 XAH, but we want to distribute it differently, so we perform an invoke transaction and set the parameters as desired:**
+**On Friday we will receive another payment, 1000 XAH, but we want to distribute it differently, so we perform an invoke transaction and set the parameters as desired:**

 Account 1: 5 parts.
 So 500 XAH.
 The hook has the parameter AMO set to 05 regarding Account 1.